filipmelik/wavelog-trx-interface/README.md

 - Supports radios that has **UART-based CAT** control port and are supported by [Omnirig](https://dxatlas.com/OmniRig/)
 - Automatically reports current frequency (both TX and RX) and mode to Wavelog
 - If the radio driver file supports it, it can also report the rig RF power setting
+- Exposes XML-RPC server for use with [Cloudlog Offline](https://github.com/myzinsky/cloudLogOffline) app
+- Exposes API server that can be used to set frequency via HTTP call
 - With the help of websockets proxy server, the radio can QSY to the frequency of Wavelog's DX Cluster spot on click (if the radio driver file supports it)
+- Automatically reconnects to wi-fi in case connection is lost

 ## Supported radios
 In theory, all radios that has UART-based CAT control port